-1. ALLOW THEM TO PROVOKE YOU They love to push our buttons, but try to disengage as much as possible.
+- Allow them to provoke you: They love to push our buttons, but try to disengage as much as possible.
 You don’t want to wind up blurting out that you are planning on leaving.
 That would be very bad.

-2. BE MANIPULATED It’s very possible they’ll sense something is up, and they will try to get it out of you any way they can.
+- Be manipulated: It’s very possible they’ll sense something is up, and they will try to get it out of you any way they can.
 If they sense you pulling away from them, they will do everything in their power to reel you back in.
 Do not fall for the look-how-sweet-I-can-be routine.
 It’s an act.

-3. BE COWED BY ANY THREATS OF SUICIDE This may very well happen right after your departure.
+- Be cowed by any threats of suicide: This may very well happen right after your departure.
 It’s usually nothing more than a pathetic attempt to guilt you back into the unhealthy relationship.
 However, if you are concerned, call 911.

-6. FORGET TO TAKE CARE OF YOURSELF Many people in abusive relationships neglect their own needs, always putting their abuser first.
+- Forget to take care of yourself: Many people in abusive relationships neglect their own needs, always putting their abuser first.
 With your newly earned freedom, you can start a fitness routine, eat healthier, sleep better, watch what you want on t.v., read the books that interest you, spend time with friends and relatives you may not have seen in a while, make new friends of your own, take up a new hobby, the sky’s the limit!

 Set Yourself Free

-It's also helpful to talk to a therapist, if you can find a good one whom you feel comfortable with.
+It's also helpful to talk to a therapist if you can find a good one whom you feel comfortable with.
 Come up with a solid escape plan that you can gradually put into action.
-Most importantly, make sure your spouse remains unaware of your plans and any contact you've had with lawyers and therapists.
+Most importantly, make sure your significant other remains unaware of your plans and any contact you've had with lawyers and therapists.